almet/notmyidea/content/python/cornice-cors.rst

 `the section below <#how-this-is-different-from-jsonp>`_).
 I remember myself doing some simple proxies on my domain server to be able to query other's API.

-Hopefuly, there is a nicer way to do this, namely, "Cross Origin Resource-Sharing", or `CORS <http://www.w3.org/TR/cors/>`_.
+Thankfully, there is a nicer way to do this, namely, "Cross Origin Resource-Sharing", or `CORS <http://www.w3.org/TR/cors/>`_.

 You want an icecream?
 Go ask your dad first.